pKay-hash/pKay-hash/README.md

   - LinkedIn: https://www.linkedin.com/in/syed-shaban/

 - ⚡ Fun facts:
-  - Very interested in AI
+  - Very interested in Web Development and AI.
   - Interning this summer at @CMEGroup
   - Deadlift: 515lbs